Voice, Musical Theatre & Piano

-I teach Voice.
+I teach Voice & Piano.
 Growing up in central Wisconsin, I sought out singing at a young age in choirs, community theatre, for church services, and special events.
 Besides hiking, camping with my family and dogs, and playing sports, music became one of my favourite things to do.
 I used to enjoy singing musical theatre most, but once I began taking voice lessons in undergraduate study, I fell in love with opera.
 I went to college in Eau Claire, Wisconsin and received my Bachelor’s Degree in Music- Voice from The University of Wisconsin- Eau Claire.

 I’ve always had a passion for teaching, and initially began my undergraduate career as a dual, voice and instrumental education major.
 While that passion for teaching remains, and has been exercised in teaching private voice lessons for five years, I am currently pursuing my Master’s Degree in Vocal Performance from Temple University.
 In my time at UW- Eau Claire, I performed in three mainstage opera productions, and participated in four semesters of scene study in Opera Workshop, including work of W.A.
 Mozart, Englebert Humperdinck, Roger’s and Hammerstein and Leonard Bernstein, as well as performing as a soloist with the Chippewa Valley Symphony Orchestra.
 On campus, I sang in three ensembles and performed as a soloist with the UW-Eau Claire symphony orchestra’s performances of G.F.
 Handel’s, Messiah, and Antonio Vivaldi’s Gloria.